Gentle ways into the work

 A short, reflective guide

-This short PDF offers a series of gentle invitations designed to help you slow down and reconnect with your lived experience.
+This short PDF offers a series of gentle invitations designed to help you slow down and reconnect with your direct experience.
 Each invitation is simple, experiential, and open-ended—meant to be explored in ordinary moments rather than completed as a task.

 You can move through it in one sitting, or return to a single invitation whenever something feels quiet, unsettled, or in motion.